christosapa/hednoMap/README.md

 - Live power outages
 - Planned power outages
 - Specific start/end time and location details
-- Find current location and report an event
+- Find the current location and report an event
+- Create an account and save locations of interest.
+- Receive email notifications with upcoming power outages.

 <!-- ## Prerequisites